Business Resources

 Offering health benefits for the first time is a major milestone for any small business.
 Not only does it signal growth, but it also shows your team that you’re invested in their well-being.
 The process, however, can feel overwhelming if you’re new to it.
 From understanding your options to making sure your employees are informed and enrolled, there’s a lot to consider.

-Your Small Business Health Benefits Checklist
+When Should Your Small Business Start Offering Health Benefits?

 1. Do Your Research